 Check out the ad examples below to find out how the creative elements of online ads impact brand awareness.

-Eden Cheese keeps things super simple with this ad for a delicious holiday recipe.
+In this Facebook Ads example, Eden Cheese keeps things super simple with this ad for a delicious holiday recipe.
 Their text tells you exactly what is coming up.
 This ad gathered over 100 comments, showing the power of a clear, straightforward value proposition.

 Facebook ads are a great platform to provide sneak peek of your product.
 Cadbury’s ad image stands out to your newsfeed because of the background color – purple which is a cool tone and stimulates appetite.

 Enfalearn Philippines will definitely get your attention with this ad.
 The image ad features a mom and a kid taking a picture of a plant.
 They do a nice job with the headline of a “Watch our new story” to grab your attention.